zachKoh/AWS-static-website/README.md

 # Start the Apache HTTP Server to serve web content
 systemctl start httpd
 ```

-## Reference Diagram and Scripts

-The reference diagram and scripts used for this deployment are available in the GitHub repository for this project.
-You can access them [here](https://github.com/aosnotes77/host-a-static-website-on-aws).

-## Conclusion

 By following the above steps, you can set up a secure, scalable, and reliable static website on AWS.
 This setup leverages various AWS services to ensure high availability and fault tolerance, making it an ideal solution for hosting static web applications.